astronomer/docs/astro/airflow-api.md

 1. Create a [Deployment API token](deployment-api-tokens.md) for the Deployment that contains the DAG you want to trigger.

-2. In the Deployment that contains the triggering DAG, create an [Airflow HTTP connection](https://airflow.apache.org/docs/apache-airflow-providers-http/stable/connections/http.html) with the following values:
+2. In the Deployment that contains the triggering DAG, create an [Apache Airflow® HTTP connection](https://airflow.apache.org/docs/apache-airflow-providers-http/stable/connections/http.html) with the following values:

     - **Connection Id**: `http_conn`
     - **Connection Type**: HTTP